-Anyone who wishes to enroll at Grace School of Theology must follow the Admissions process steps outlined below.
+Anyone who wishes to enroll at Grace School of Theology must follow the Admissions process steps outlinedbelow.

-- a.
-Complete a Preliminary Application Form- Visit the Grace School of Theology website (www.gsot.edu) and click on the button that says "Apply Today." - b.
-The form will ask the applicant to select the program he/she wishes to apply for and pay the application fee online before beginning the online application. - c.
-Once the application is paid, the applicant will receive a link via email to the application for admission.
-The student can return to the application at another time to complete. - d.
-The Admissions department will begin processing the application once the applicant 'Submits' his/her application. - e.
-The Application for the Undergraduate Programs includes the following: - i.
-Admissions Essay - Official transcripts from where an applicant received a High School Diploma or GED is required.
-Official transcripts are also required from any Undergraduate work completed higher than High School. - iii.
-Three Personal Recommendation forms (can be completed online) - iv.
-One Pastoral or Church Recommendation form (can also be completed online) - f.
-The Application for the Graduate Programs includes the following: - i.
-Admissions Essay - Official transcripts are needed from where an applicant has completed his/her Undergraduate Studies.
-Official transcripts from any institution post High School is necessary for applications to be considered. - iii.
-Three Personal Recommendation forms (can be completed online) - iv.
-One Pastoral or Church Recommendation form (can also be completed online) - g.
-Non-Credit Program Applicants (Audit/Enrichment) - i.
-Applicants applying for the Non-Credit Programs must only complete the online components of the application for admission. - h.
-Once the Admissions Department receives all application components, (including transcripts and recommendation forms) the completed application is sent to the Admissions Committee.
+- Complete a Preliminary Application Form-Visit the Grace School of Theology website (www.gsot.edu) and click on the button that says "Apply Today." - 2.
+The form will ask the applicant to select the program he/she wishes to apply for and pay the application fee online before beginning the online application. - Once the application is paid, the applicant will receive a link via email to the application for admission.
+The student can return to the application at another time to complete. - 4.
+The Admissions department will begin processing the application once the applicant 'Submits' his/her application. - 5.
+The Application for the Undergraduate Programs includes the following: - a.
+Admissions Essay - b.
+Official transcripts from where an applicant received a High School Diploma or GED is required.
+Official transcripts are also required from any Undergraduate work completed higher than High School. - c.
+One Personal Recommendation form (can be completed online) - d.
+One Pastoral or Church Recommendation form (can also be completed online) - 6.
+The Application for the Graduate Programs includes thefollowing: - a.
+Admissions Essay - b.
+Official transcripts are needed from where an applicant has completed his/her Undergraduate Studies.
+Official transcripts from any institution post High School is necessary for applications to beconsidered. - c.
+One Personal Recommendation form (can be completedonline) - d.
+One Pastoral or Church Recommendation form (can also be completed online) - 7.
+The Application for the Post-Graduate Programs includes the following: - a.
+Admissions Essay